augyg/Sales-Leads-Scraper/README.md

 in their territory.
 Currently working on this as a contract for Xerox in my spare time :):) Check out

 my behance to see our super rough lo-fi but functionally descriptive designs: https://www.behance.net/spro064040a3

+#This was a proof of concept!!

+Currently remaking this in Haskell and Elm because functional programming is even more beautiful than late-night runs to Popeyes